New York lawmakers approve free middle class college tuition

 The tuition initiative is part of a new state budget approved Sunday by the state Senate, a day after the Assembly approved it.

-Democratic Gov. Andrew Cuomo proposed the tuition plan, which will cost an estimated $163 million.
+Democratic Gov. Andrew Cuomo (KWOH'-moh) proposed the tuition plan, which will cost an estimated $163 million.

 In-state students whose families earn $125,000 or less will be eligible.
 Cuomo says the idea is to provide new economic opportunities for New Yorkers by making college more affordable.